TenyamaGain/TheWired.zone-TOS/README.md

 </p>

 <p align="center">
-You'll have three strikes for most rules, if you _do_ end up getting 3 strikes, you will be banned.
-Strikes will individually last up to 3 months depending on the offense, as well as the context.
+You'll have three strikes for most rules, if you DO end up getting 3 strikes, you will be banned.
+Strikes will individually last depending on the offense, as well as the context.
 Be careful with your actions in regards to these rules.
 Without further ado,
 </p>